noelwelsh/worksheets/src/docs/1-symmetry.md

 Now let's look at a triangle.
 Any triangle will do.
 What shape do we get if we reflect a triangle around one edge?
 There is an example below.
 What does this tell us about the sum of the interior angles of a triangle?

 ![A triangle reflected around an edge](img/1-enscribed-triangle.png)

+What do the interior angles of a triangle sum to?